-In couples of every age group, from millennials through the World War II generation, men tend to manage the investments, while women take care of paying the bills and together they make decisions on things like buying a house.
-That is not, however, the same thing as shared awareness and shared responsibility.
-Even though women are handling one part of the finance and men are handling another how much discussion and understanding goes on between them?
-Remember that 48% of couples are fighting about money.
-Financial Strife drives 40% of divorces.
+In couples of every age group are millennials up to World War the World War II generation men tend to manage the investments while women take care of paying the bills and together they make decisions on things like buying a house.

-- 70% of men are the Breadwinners according to one survey.
+- 70% of men are Breadwinners according to one survey.

 - 40% of couples where men make most of the decisions, women often report that they feel uninformed and they tend to worry more about whether they will have enough money in retirement.